Competence

 • Built Environment – Proposed Construction Product Competence Standard – White Paper

-The CLC is providing support to the ICSG Installer Working Group (WG2).
-This group was established to address competence issues in the installer sector, focussing on the development of competence frameworks.
-WG2 focused on developing competence frameworks for 6 priority occupations.
-These priority occupations are:
+The CLC is providing support to Sector Lead Group 10 (SLG 10), established to address competence issues in the installation and maintenance sector, focussing on the development of competence frameworks.

-Through the development process, it was identified that a comprehensive competence framework is made up of 4 distinct documents:
+Through their work, SLG 10 have identified that a competence framework for installers is made up of 4 key documents in 2 phases:

-- A Strategy – defining the scope of the competence framework, identifying the gaps in current competence and the steps in how to develop a competence framework and your overview of your competence framework.
+- A Strategy – defining the scope of the competence framework and an overview of the roles covered, identifying and calling out the gaps in current competence and any identified steps required to develop and implement a fully functioning competence framework.

-- A SKEB Statement – listing the skills, knowledge, experience and behaviours required to obtain competence in the role(s) covered by the framework.
+- The SKEB Statements – outlining the skills, knowledge, experience and behaviours (SKEB) required to obtain competence in the role(s) covered by the framework.

-- A Route to Competence – showing the path (or paths) to obtaining, and then maintaining, individual competence in the occupation(s).
+- A Route to Competence – showing the path (or paths) to obtaining initial competence, and then maintaining, individual competence in the occupation(s) over time.

-- An Implementation Plan – identifying what further practical steps are required (as well as a timeframe) to allow every individual in scope to the competence framework to come into compliance with its requirements.
+- An Implementation Plan – identifying what practical steps are required (as well as a timeframe) to allow the review/development of training/ assessment requirements to be implemented.
+It also includes what individuals in scope to the competence framework will need to do to come into compliance with its requirements.

-An Instruction Manual was crafted to guide the creation of competence frameworks, with the aim of industrialising this approach across all installer occupations.
+An instruction manual has been created to guide the creation of competence frameworks, with the aim of industrialising this approach across all installer occupations.

 - Sector employers (reflecting different firm sizes, sub-disciplines and positions in the built asset life cycle)